Configure the AWS cloud provider

 - Security groups in each VPC can be hardened by only opening up the relevant ports to the CIDR blocks of the VPCs from which you are expecting traffic.

 - If you deploy YugabyteDB Anywhere in a different VPC than the ones in which you intend to deploy YugabyteDB nodes, then its own VPC must also be part of this cross-region VPC mesh, as well as setting up routing table entries in the source VPC (YugabyteDB Anywhere) and allowing one further CIDR block (or public IP) ingress rule on the security groups for the YugabyteDB nodes (to allow traffic from YugabyteDB Anywhere or its VPC).

 - When a public IP address is not enabled on a universe, a network address translation (NAT) gateway or device is required.
 You must configure the NAT gateway before creating the VPC that you add to the YugabyteDB Anywhere UI.
-For more information, see NAT and Tutorial: Creating a VPC with Public and Private Subnets for Your Clusters in the AWS documentation.
+For more information, see NAT and Creating a VPC with public and private subnets in the AWS documentation.